xDefender-bot/.github/profile/README.md

-# 🚀 XDefender Discord Bot
+# 🚀 xDefender Discord Bot

 ## 🔐 About
 XDefender is an advanced security bot designed to protect your Discord server from various threats, including raids, spam, and unauthorized modifications.